tdwyer/cryptboard/README.md

 * -c, --copy    :Encrypt primary selection to clipboard
 * -p, --paste   :Decrypt clipboard to cursor position
 * -d, --delete  :Delete all the things
-* -r  recipient :Encrypt to recipient's key.
-This flag can be used multiple times
+* -r  recipient :Email address associated with the PGP key to encrypt to. `This flag can be used multiple times`

 ### Shortened Names